 So how do we use psychology to break down these triple layered trust barriers?
 Well, read on.

 Fear of the Unknown

 It’s human nature to fear the unknown.
-Psychologist will tell you that we “catastrophize” the unknown because even a known tragedy is better than an unknown void.
+Psychologists will tell you that we “catastrophize” the unknown because even a known tragedy is better than an unknown void.
 Our minds desperately fill empty spaces and discrepancies with the worst possible scenarios.

 How do we fix this?
 Simple – if your users have a fear of the unknown – make everything known!

 Transparency is one of the best ways to build trust and lower friction when a user comes to your landing page.
 Make sure that you have links to info pages on your employees and teams with descriptive bios that tell the reader not only what the teammate does, but a little about who they are as a person as well.

 Check out Directive Consulting’s careers page or services page – all the info you may need to know like what they are doing, how they are doing it, and who you will be working with is all readily available in just a few clicks after their landing page.
 High transparency equals low friction.